-If your umbrella has sticky tree sap on it, apply a small amount of mineral spirits or denatured alcohol before getting it wet.
-It's best to dip the edge of a rag into the mineral spirits or alcohol and then wipe the sappy spots.
+If your umbrella has sticky tree sap on it, apply a small amount of mineral spirits or isopropyl rubbing alcohol before getting it wet.
+It’s best to dip the edge of a rag into the mineral spirits or rubbing alcohol and then wipe the sappy spots.
 Then use a clean cloth or sponge to rub the spot out.

 - Spray both the top and the underside of the umbrella with the garden hose.

 - Fill a bucket with warm, soapy water or make a mixture of water and baking soda, then scrub the umbrella with a soft bristled brush.